 One of the errors that you may face when using Google Chrome on Windows PC is Your Connection is Not Private error with various error codes.
-The browser will explain to you that it dangerous to visit the resource as the attackers might try to steal your private data like passwords, messages or bank card numbers.
-This can happen simply with no reason, sometimes when connecting to another Wi-Fi network (or using another Internet connection) or when trying to open the particular website.
+We found that a lot of people are facing this issue of your connection is not private chrome.
+The browser will explain to you that it is dangerous to visit the resource as the attackers might try to steal your private data like passwords, messages, or bank card numbers.
+This can happen simply for no reason, sometimes when connecting to another Wi-Fi network (or using another Internet connection) or when trying to open the particular website.

 There are a lot of various reasons but they can be easily fixed.
-This tutorial we will show you how to fix “Your Connection is Not Private” error in Google Chrome.
+In this tutorial, we will show you how to fix the “Your Connection is Not Private” error in Google Chrome.
 We’re pretty sure that at least one of the offered methods will help you.

 Alternate Error Messages